Eat healthy and live strong with help from 3SquaresVT — a program that can help you put nutritious foods on your table every day.

 How much can I get?

 That depends on your household size, income, and expenses.
-You may get a higher monthly benefit if you also get fuel assistance or spend more than $35 a month on medical costs that are not covered by insurance.
-This includes, for example, any copayments you have to make for Medicare, medications, and doctor's visits.
+You may get a higher monthly benefit if you also get fuel assistance or spend more than $35 a month on medical costs not covered by insurance (e.g., Medicare copayments, medications, and doctor's visits).

 How do monthly payments work?